 Already having a brand mandate to source food ingredients locally where possible, 32 per cent of this location’s building materials were manufactured within 800 km (nearly 500 miles) of the project site and 12 per cent were both extracted and manufactured within that range.
 Building materials feature 85 per cent FSC-certified wood, 38 per cent recycled content, all low-VOC adhesives and coatings, no added urea formaldehyde, and reclaimed wood.

-“South St. Burger Co.’s Bayview Village location was a chance to create a well-designed environment that customers would enjoy visiting.
+“South St. Burger Co.’s Bayview Village location was a chance to create a well-designed environment that customers would enjoy visiting as much as their juicy burgers.
 As a retailer, we have consciously made the effort to be greener in our design, and we will continue to invest in equipment and ingredients to achieve our mandate of ‘being the right choice’ for our customers” says Jay Gould, president and founder, South St. Burger Co.

 Not only do these continued efforts make South St. Burger Co. and their employees proud, but they have been recognized with a number of industry awards for efforts in sustainability, including Foodservice + Hospitality’s Green Leadership Award in June 2011 and the Sustainable Design Award from the Association for Retail Environments, in May 2011 for their Shops at Don Mills location.